YaolingYang/SparsePainter/README.md

 * **-window [number>0]** The window for calculating LDA score (LDAS) in Morgan (**default=0.04**).

+* **-matchfile [file]** The file name of the set-maximal match file which is the output of [pbwt -maxWithin](https://github.com/danjlawson/pbwt/blob/master/pbwtMain.c).
+This can only be used for painting reference samples against themselves.
+When ``matchfile`` is given, there is no need to provide ``reffile`` and ``targetfile``, because all the match information required for painting is contained in ``matchfile``.
+Using set-maximal matches is not recommended because set-maximal matches are extremely sparse that will significantly reduce the accuracy, despite saving compute time.

 # Example
 The example dataset is contained in the /example folder.
 This example includes 8000 reference individuals from 4 populations with 2091 SNPs (``donor.phase.gz``), and the aim is to paint 500 target individuals (``target.phase.gz``).
 Remember we have compiled SparsePainter in ``SparsePainter.exe``, then we can paint with the following command:

 (a) If your input file is in vcf or vcf.gz format:

 ``
-./SparsePainter.exe -reffile donor.vcf.gz -targetfile target.vcf.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -matchfrac 0.0005 -out target_vs_ref -prob -chunklength -aveSNP -aveind
+./SparsePainter.exe -reffile donor.vcf.gz -targetfile target.vcf.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
 ``

 (b) If your input file is in phase of phase.gz format:

 ``
-./SparsePainter.exe -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -matchfrac 0.0005 -out target_vs_ref -prob -chunklength -aveSNP -aveind
+./SparsePainter.exe -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -out target_vs_ref -prob -chunklength -aveSNP -aveind
 ``

 The output file for this example includes ``target_vs_ref_prob.txt.gz``, ``target_vs_ref_chunklength.txt.gz``, ``target_vs_ref_aveSNPprob.txt``, ``target_vs_ref_aveindprob.txt`` and ``target_vs_ref_fixedlambda.txt``.